Actions

 Shane gestured toward the expanse of their living room floor.
 “You’re on probation.
 Consider this your community service.”

-Ilya’s eyes sparkled with unmistakable delight.
+Ilya’s eyes sparkled with delight.
 “He’s strict tonight,” he murmured to himself.
 The motor whirred to life.
 “You look hot when you dole out consequences.
 Is problem.”

 Shane turned sharply away, pretending with great focus to inspect the already-spotless granite countertop.